arlonproj/arlon/docs/gen2_profiles_proposal_1.md

 ## Discussion

 Pros of the design:
-* Lightweight, simple
+* Lightweight, elegant, simple
 * Fully declarative (no new resources introduced, relies entirely on existing ArgoCD resources)
 * Does not require "workspace git repo" since a profile has no compiled component.

 Cons:
 * Profiles are not first class objects.
 A profile can cease to exist if it becomes unreferenced from any application.
 This can be confusing to users.
-  For example, you can't create an empty profile and add apps to it later.
+  For the same reason, you can't create an empty profile and add apps to it later.
+  This can be alleviated by clearly documenting the fact that profiles are just label values.
+  Once the user understand this, everything will become clearer, and the simplicity of the design can begin to outweigh its quirks.
 * A cluster can only have one gen2 profile attached to it.
 This is a result of the limited expressiveness of the `matchExpressions` logic.
   In contrast, any number of gen1 profiles can be attached to a cluster